Art Omi: Dance

 The emphasis of the Art Omi: Dance residency is not a performance product; rather, a gently facilitated process of experimentation and collaboration.
 This exploration is enhanced by providing resources that dancers and choreographers often lack: space, time and other artists with whom to work.
 The result is a model of creative process and community building that envisions consequences for the participants beyond the sphere of art making.

-Informal public showings each summer invite the public to experience the creative process, collaboration and development of the residents.
+Informal showings each summer invite the public to experience the residents' creative process, collaborations, and the development of their ideas.

 Art Omi: Dance welcomes professional dancers and choreographers of all styles who have the desire to share ideas and process with dancers from around the world.
 Applicants should not have specific projects in mind, but should come open to working with others on jointly conceived projects.
 Applications for the summer residencies are accepted each winter.